top of page

 From Remembrance to Responsibility — and Healing

 These memorials are not simply places of mourning.
-They are evidence — carved testimony to the price of neglect and the resilience of those who demand better.
+They are also evidence — carved testimony to the price some have paid, lives lost at work, some as young as 14.

 Each year on April 28, candles are lit across the nation.
 But remembrance means little if systems continue to fail the living.